jimhigson/oboe.js-website/content/why.md

 Send historic and live data using the same transport
 -------------------------------------------------

-It is a common pattern for an application to fetch existing data and then keep the page updated with 'live' events as they happen.
+It is a common pattern for an interface to fetch existing data and then keep the page updated with 'live' events as they happen.
-We traditionally use two transports here but wouldn't our day be easier if we didn't have to program for distinct cases?
+We traditionally use two transports here but wouldn't our day be easier if we didn't have to program distinct cases?

 In the example below the message server intentionally writes a JSON response that never completes.
 It starts by writing out the existing messages